georleshiam/georleshiam.github.io/README.md

 If you answered #, link and list, then you are correct!
 The material given gave insite on how to add those basic writing formats while coding.

 ## Things I want to know more about.
 Some things I would like to learn include, how to properly add bolding to one specific word in a sentence versus the entire sentence.
-I would I also like to know, how to use a differnt coding software outside of github.
+I would I also like to know, how to use a different coding software outside of github.